 Display

 Conveying the verification status of the “rph” claim to end user devices is not required for NS/EP Priority Service calls with “ets” and/or “wps” namespace parameters.

-NOTE: Further study is needed to determine if there is need to define “verstat” parameter values in 3GPP TS 24.229 [Ref 9] for “rph” claim status of NS/EP Priority Service calls with “ets” and/or “wps” namespace parameters.
+3GPP TS 24.229 specifies the “Priority-Verstat” Header field with a set of values corresponding to possible “rph” PASSporT validation results.
+This information shall not be conveyed to the UE for NS/EP Priority Service calls.